Miss Scarlet and The Duke 1×02 “The Woman in Red” Spoilers Ahead

 At the morgue, Eliza pretends to be William’s wife to sneak in and examine the body.
 William and the coroner do not appear to be enthusiastic about his “wife” and her presence but Eliza is undeterred and shares her findings that Ridley’s knife wound is not consistent with Butler being the killer.
 She also finds a tattoo of a dark rose before the coroner attempts to eject her from the morgue.
 She responds with an attempted bribe, resulting in another appearance and charge at court.
 She’s released thanks to the interference of William speaking to Magistrate Wilkes.
 He drops her off in front of her office, expressing that he wants to get along, to which she agrees.
 He then tells her to stop pursuing the Ridley case.

 William’s eagerness to sign the paperwork and get out of the morgue as soon as possible is a direct contrast to Eliza’s slow and steady examination approach.
-Over the course of the episode, we get bits and pieces of what William has had to deal with and endure throughout his career.
+Over the course of Miss Scarlet and The Duke 1×02, we get bits and pieces of what William has had to deal with and endure throughout his career.
 It’s not that he’s incapable or incompetent or doesn’t care–this man has seen some sh-t and is jaded, attempting to get through the day and trying his best, whereas Eliza, fueled by excitement and curiosity, remains untouched by the damages of the world.
 William’s insistence that she backs off isn’t because he believes that she can’t be a private detective or solve cases, it’s an effort to shield her from becoming another casualty like himself.

 Back in her office, Eliza is imagining her father as she sketches out the dark rose and what he used to say about tattoos.
 Eliza recalls seeing similar roses at Ruper’s house and Dr. Moorhouse’s lapel.
 She visits Rupert for more information.
 Rupert divulges that they are known as the Midnight Rose, and it’s a symbol for “like-minded fellows…whose tastes do not lie with women”.
 Rupert stresses the great risk he takes in confiding Eliza with this information.
 Eliza promises that his secret will never leave her lips.
 I must take a moment and commend Andrew Gower’s performance in this scene.
 His ability to demonstrate Rupert’s internal struggle and hesitation of revealing the purpose of the Midnight Rose–telling Eliza would aid her investigation, but he might also lose his friend, a friend he respects and admires–evokes a massive feeling of vulnerability.